 To check the catchment area visit this link Here.

 Holmer Green Junior School is a community school serving the village of Holmer Green and the part of Hazlemere which lies north-west of Western Dene.

 Parents wishing to visit the school are warmly welcomed, although a telephone call to arrange a mutually convenient time would be appreciated.
 A meeting is arranged in the summer term for parents of new pupils joining the school and all pupils are invited to spend some time with us before they start.

-Buckinghamshire Council is responsible for the school’s allocation and application. and can be found here BCC school admissions link.
+Buckinghamshire Council is responsible for the school’s allocation and application and can be found here Buckinghamshire Council school admissions link.
 The admissions number is set at 60 per year group and the School’s Governing Body applies the following criteria in order of priority if places are oversubscribed:

 Once places have been allocated to children with an Educational Health and Care Plan (Statement of Special Educational Needs), the remaining places will be allocated in the following order:

 Rule 1- Looked After children.